faisalqureshi/webify/manual/introduction.md

 6. Add webify/webify directory to PATH environment variable.
 This folder contains two scripts `mdfile.bat` and `webify.bat`.
 Use these scripts to run the utilities.
 7. Set environment variables `WEBIFY_DIR` and `WEBIFY_PYTHON`.

+**Live Mode is not available in windows.**

+### Windows Subsystem Linux

+One way to enable live mode (untested) is to use WSL.
+In order to do so, please also install the [Xming XServer for Windows](https://sourceforge.net/projects/xming/).
+There is an issue with Keyboard Listener that tries to connect to `DISPLAY:0`.

+### Unixify Windows

+Another option is to use the excellent [Msys2](https://www.msys2.org/) for windows.
+It comes with `pacman` package manager.
+It will provide you a unix-like experience in windows.
+It is better integrated with windows, e.g., it is able to access Google Drive, which WSL cannot access.
+Why doesn't google support linux for Google Drive is beyond me.
+You may also look at the newly released [Windows Terminal](https://www.microsoft.com/en-ca/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab) for a better terminal experience than the good old dos terminal.
+Who uses it any ways.
+OpenSSH  in Msys2 doesn't recognize `c:\Users\$USERNAME` directory.
+Your best best is to copy `.ssh` folder `/c/mysys64/home/$USERNAME`.
+This will allow you to use `rsync` with `ssh` to upload the generated content on to a remote server.

 ## Linux

 1. `sudo apt-get install texlive-full`